ZizhengYang/Logseq-Notes/pages/POL S 235 Tophats.md

 - Does justice require the government to try to mitigate the serious hardships that some children face because of their parents' poor choices?
 - Does utilitarianism provide the best way of deciding how much resdestributive taxation their should be?
-	- No, becase it might take away from people property that is rightfully theirs
+	- No, becase it might take away from people property that is rightfully theirs 21
-	- Yes, because it would maximize overall happiness
+	- Yes, because it would maximize overall happiness 11
-	-
+	- No, because it would still allow too much inequality 22